What are Adjusting Entries in Journal?

 Accrued expenses are incurred and recorded by a company in an accounting period; expenses are not paid.
 These unpaid expenses are recorded in the payables account on the Company’s balance sheet.
 The most common example of payables is wage payables to employees, interest expense payable to banks, or payables to suppliers of raw materialsRaw MaterialsRaw materials refer to unfinished substances or unrefined natural resources used to manufacture finished goods..
 The adjusting journal entries for payables are made by way of a debit entryDebit EntryDebit represents either an increase in a company’s expenses or a decline in its revenue. in the respective expense account in the income statement and by credit entry in the payables account in the company’s balance sheet.

 #4 – Prepaid Expenses

-This has been a guide to what are Accounting Entries in Journal.
-Here we discuss the classification of Accounting Adjustments (including deferrals and accruals) along with practical examples.
+This has been a guide to what Adjusting Entries are in Journal.
+Here we discuss the classification of Accounting Adjustments (including deferrals and accruals) and practical examples.
 Here are the other articles in accounting that you may like –